Taking care of your watershades

-- With the leash and necklace still attached, run them under a freshwater tap for a few seconds, but don’t touch the lenses at this stage.
+1. With the leash and necklace still attached, run them under a freshwater tap for a few seconds, but don’t touch the lenses at this stage.

-- Take them out of the bowl and run them again under the freshwater tap.
+3. Take them out of the bowl and run them again under the freshwater tap.

-- Leave to dry in the shade / hang them out of harm’s way.
+4. Leave to dry in the shade / hang them out of harm’s way.

-- When dry, inspect the lenses in particular to make sure there is no salt residue, especially at the junction of the lens and frame.
+5. When dry, inspect the lenses in particular to make sure there is no salt residue, especially at the junction of the lens and frame.

 From time to time you can use some mild and diluted detergent to clean the lenses and frames.
 We recommend doing this fairly regularly as it does a great job of resetting the hydrophobic coating back to factory condition and clearing the frame of sunscreen residue.

-After completing step 3 above, place a few diluted drops of soap onto the lenses, the rubber nosepad and rubber temples, and with your clean hands gently work the soap on both sides of the lenses and the rubber parts.
-Be sure to clean the area where the edge of the lenses meet the frame, where salt, dirt, skin oils and sunscreen can accumulate.
+After completing step 3 above, place a few diluted drops of soap onto the lenses and with your clean fingers gently work in the detergent on both sides of the lenses.
+Use a circular motion with your fingers and be sure to work it right into the edges of the lenses as this is where salt, dirt, skin oils and sunscreen can accumulate.
 Thoroughly rinse off the detergent and then continue steps 4-6 above.